 Running an eCommerce business accurately and efficiently requires a ton of documentation.
 All of this “paperwork” (whether printed or virtual) requires excessive time and understanding.
-Specifically, if your eCommerce business handles physical inventory, then you will deal with both and invoices.
+Specifically, if your eCommerce business handles physical inventory, then you will deal with both purchase orders and invoices.

-Oftentimes, people confuse the real meaning of (POs) and inventory, because they both handle the communication and terms of payment agreements.
+Oftentimes, people confuse the real meaning of purchase orders (POs) and inventory, because they both handle the communication and terms of payment agreements.
 While POs and invoices may be printed and mailed, they are most commonly sent digitally.

 So, what is the difference between an invoice and a purchase order?
 Read on to find out.